Using a Tarp as Shelter

 A tarp is much more than just a piece of fabric: it can be shaped in many ways from a simple lean-to all the way to luxurious tent-like contraptions.
 Tarp shelters are well ventilated, pack small and light, and weigh a fraction of the weight of a tent.

-The water pillar of high-quality tarps these days is just as high as on any tent and if pitched right, they provide a rather reasonable shelter from bad weather.
+The hydrostatic head of modern high-quality tarps is just as high as on any tent, and if pitched right, they provide a rather reasonable shelter from bad weather.
 Traditionally, even not entirely waterproof flysheets have been adequate when pitched carefully and adjusted taut.

 Tarps often have loops on the fabric, not just along the sides.
 This makes shaping and tightening easier.